North Macedonia: Transport

 North Macedonia Post is the state-owned company for the provision of postal traffic.
 It was founded in 1992 as PTT Macedonia.
 In 1993 it was admitted to the World Postal Union in 1997, PTT Macedonia was divided into Macedonian Telekom and Macedonian Post (later renamed North Macedonia Post).

 As far as water transport is concerned, only lake traffic through Ohrid and Prespan Lake has been developed, mostly for tourist purposes.

-There are 17 airports officially in North Macedonia, of which 11 are with solid substrates.
-Among them are two airports of international character, since they are listed on the airport's IATA airport code International Airport Skopje and Ohrid St. Paul the Apostle Airport.
+There are officially 17 airports in North Macedonia, of which 11 are with solid substrates.
+Two are international airports: Skopje International Airport and Ohrid St. Paul the Apostle Airport.

 Education

 The higher levels of education can be obtained at one of the five state universities: Ss.
 Cyril and Methodius University of Skopje, St. Clement of Ohrid University of Bitola, Goce Delčev University of Štip, State University of Tetova and University of Information Science and Technology "St. Paul The Apostle" in Ohrid.
 There are a number of private university institutions, such as the European University, Slavic University in Sveti Nikole, the South East European University and others.
-North Macedonia was ranked 59th in the Global Innovation Index in 2021 and 2019.
+North Macedonia was ranked 63rd in the Global Innovation Index in 2025.
+The national library of North Macedonia, National and University Library "St. Kliment of Ohrid", is in Skopje.

+Internet

 The United States Agency for International Development has underwritten a project called Macedonia Connects, which has made North Macedonia the first all-broadband wireless country in the world.
 The Ministry of Education and Sciences reports that 461 schools (primary and secondary) are now connected to the Internet.
 In addition, an Internet service provider (On.net), has created a MESH Network to provide WIFI services in the 11 largest cities/towns in the country.
-The national library of North Macedonia, National and University Library "St. Kliment of Ohrid", is in Skopje.

 Demographics

-Census data from 2002 shows a population of 2,022,547 inhabitants.
-An official estimate from 2009, without significant change, gives a figure of 2,050,671.
 The results from the last 2021 census show a population of 1,836,713.
+The population density of the country is 72.2 persons per km2 and the average age of the population is 40.08 years.
+598,632 households were recorded with an average number of household members of 3.06.
+The gender balance of the country is 50.4% female to 49.6% male.

-According to the 2002 census data, the largest ethnic group in the country are the ethnic Macedonians.
+Based on the 2021 census data, the largest ethnic group in the country are the ethnic Macedonians.
 The second-largest group are the Albanians, who dominated much of the northwestern part of the country.
-Following them, Turks are the third-biggest ethnic group of the country where official census data put them close to 80,000 and unofficial estimates suggest numbers between 170,000 and 200,000.
-Some unofficial estimates indicate that there are possibly up to 260,000 Romani.
+Following them, Turks are the third-biggest ethnic group of the country where official census data put them close to 70,000 and unofficial estimates suggest numbers between 170,000 and 200,000.
+Some unofficial estimates indicate that there are possibly up to 260,000 Roma.